1ES 1101−232

-1ES 1101-232 is an active galactic nucleus of a distant galaxy known as a blazar.
+1ES 1101−232 is an active galactic nucleus of a distant galaxy known as a blazar.
+It is also a BL Lac object.

-An X-ray source (catalogued as A 1059-22) was first recorded by Maccagni and colleagues in a 1978 paper; they thought the source arose from a galaxy in the Abell 1146 galaxy cluster, which contained many giant elliptical galaxies.
+An X-ray source (catalogued as A 1059−22) was first recorded by Maccagni and colleagues in a 1978 paper; they thought the source arose from a galaxy in the Abell 1146 galaxy cluster, which contained many giant elliptical galaxies.
 In 1989, Remillard and colleagues linked the X-ray source with a visual object and established that the object was surrounded by a large elliptical galaxy.
 They also discovered that the object (and galaxy) were more distant, with a redshift of 0.186.
 The host galaxy appears to be part of a distant galaxy cluster.

+Between 2004 and 2005, 1ES 1101−232 showed gamma-ray emission which was detected by the High Energy Stereoscopic System of Atmospheric Cherenkov Telescope.
+Astronomers observed it for 43 hours, which they studied the blazar for its inner jets and the extragalactic background light.
+In November 2023, an X-ray flare was detected in 1ES 1101-232.